GauravDhuri/missingskill-learning/javascript/javascriptBasics.md

 <span class="list">Function Scope</span> - Laws that are applicable at National level may not be applicable at World level.
 Just like that whenever we declare a variable in a function, <span class="highlight">the variable is visible only within the function</span>.

-<span class="list">Lexicla Scope</span> :- Each State can have their own laws but a State must implement their own set of law while adding the laws at National level.
+<span class="list">Lexical Scope</span> :- Each State can have their own laws but a State must implement their own set of law while adding the laws at National level.
 And Just like a State is bound to their National laws, children functions are bound to their parents Scope. <span class="highlight">Lexical scope means the children scope have the access to the variables defined in the parent scope</span>.

 <img src="../assests/Scope-of-Variable.jpg" width="500">